GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

 Figure \ref{HierClust} shows the result of the first clustering, using function \texttt{hclust} in \textsf{R}, with horizontal plotting of the dendrogram using the \textsf{R} package \texttt{ape}.
 The endpoints show symbols according to the five phases.
 A five-cluster solution looks feasible since there is a large gap between the nodes on either side of the cutpoint shown as a dashed line.
-Although the objective here has not been to classify the phases, the association between the five clusters and the five phases can be summarized in the following cross-table:
+Although the objective here has not been to classify the phases, the association between the five clusters and the five phases can be summarized in Table \ref{CrossTable1}.
 Assigning clusters to the most frequent phases gives 66.7\% correct assignments, but there is no assignment to Pense or mJF.

-The results for the other two hierarchical cluster analyses, based on the distances in variations 3 and 4 above, are given in Section S4 of the Supplementary Material.
-For the ALR distances there are 70.0\% correct assignments, and for chi-square distances 70.4\% correct assignments.
-Both these last two solutions improve on the regular logratio distance clustering, and both also assign kimberlite phase eJF more correctly, It should be stressed again that the objective here is not to ``predict" the phases, but to investigate the association between the natural clustering in the data and the given classification into five phases -- the predictive objective will be dealt with in the next section.

-As an alternative to hierarchical clustering, non-hierarchical clustering using the k-means algorithm provided by the function \texttt{kmeans()} in \textsf{R}.
+As an alternative to hierarchical clustering, non-hierarchical clustering using the k-means algorithm is provided by the function \texttt{kmeans()} in \textsf{R}.
 This function requires the number of clusters to be pre-specified, so the algorithm is applied using increasing numbers of clusters, and each time the ratio of between-cluster sum of squares (BSS) is computed relative to total sum of squares (TSS).
-In Figure \ref{NonHierClust} this ratio increases with increasing number of clusters, as expected, but what is more relevant is the improvement with each additional cluster, shown in the right hand plot.
-This plot is read exactly like a scree plot in principal component analysis (PCA), where the ``broken-stick" (or ``elbow") visual diagnostic suggests that the 5-cluster solution is the one of choice, which coincides with the number of phases.
+In Figure \ref{NonHierClust} this ratio increases with increasing number of clusters, as expected, but it is easier to judge the improvement by plotting the increases with each additional cluster, shown in the right hand plot.
+This plot is read exactly like a scree plot in a PCA, where the ``broken-stick" (or ``elbow") visual diagnostic suggests that the 5-cluster solution is the one of choice, which coincides with the number of phases.